Yogeswari-sri/Banking-Infrastructure-and-Digital-Payment-Analysis-using-Python-2022-2025-/README.md

 ## Task2: EDA

+### 📊 Exploratory Data Analysis (EDA) & Visualization

+Visualizations help in understanding customer spending, digital adoption, and infrastructure efficiency.
+They also reveal skewness and kurtosis patterns in the dataset.

 📊 Statistical Profiling
 This stage summarizes the dataset using descriptive statistics to understand distribution, variance, and skewness across banking metrics.